matthieuSolente/accessible-vml-button-generator/README.md

 ## A normal Html link with two vml shapes

 Here is another generator, to obtain a rounded button on Outlook.

-Unlike classic button shapes using vml code (with the v:roundrect form), here I surround the html link with two vml shapes to create the rounding. (shapes).
+Unlike classic button shapes using the vml v:roundrect component, here I surround the html link with two vml v:shape components to create the round corners.

 The path of these two shapes is calculated from the font size, the border-radius, the font itself, and the padding.